dat-tran05/robust-ensemble-kd/docs/report/report.md

 Interestingly, recent work on intermediate-layer matching suggests that layer-selection strategy has minimal impact on standard KD performance—even unconventional matching strategies produce comparable results (arXiv:2502.04499).
 However, our results show this does *not* hold in the group-robustness setting, where layer choice critically affects whether spurious or semantic features are transferred.

-This finding reinforces that for group-robust distillation, the penultimate layer is optimal—it contains the highest-level semantic features while avoiding the low-level spurious patterns encoded earlier in the network.
+This finding reinforces that for group-robust distillation, the penultimate layer is optimal; it contains the highest-level semantic features while avoiding the low-level spurious patterns encoded earlier in the network.

 ### Summary of Results